samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 You can use the poster map of the world of Greyhawk for this adventure; the temple is located near the southern edge of the map, in the Amedio Jungle.
 The journey unfolds in three stages (see "[Travel](/sources/dnd/dmg-2024/running-the-game#Travel)" in [chapter 2](/sources/dnd/dmg-2024/running-the-game)), culminating in the discovery of the ruins and the artifact.

 ***Stage 1.*** Melchis hires a ship to carry the party to the Amedio Jungle.
 Use the map to determine how long the sea voyage takes, depending on where the adventurers begin the trip and figuring that the ship covers about 1½ hexes per day.
-Near the end of the trip, as the ship crosses Jeklea Bay, it’s attacked by a group of [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) sahuagin, including two **Sahuagin Priests**, six **Sahuagin Warriors**, and a [Water Elemental](/monsters/17051-water-elemental).
-(Assume the ship’s crew stays out of the way of these terrifying monsters and lets the characters and Melchis deal with this threat.)
+Near the end of the trip, as the ship crosses Jeklea Bay, it's attacked by a group of [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) sahuagin, including two **Sahuagin Priests**, six **Sahuagin Warriors**, and a [Water Elemental](/monsters/17051-water-elemental).
+(Assume the ship's crew stays out of the way of these terrifying monsters and lets the characters and Melchis deal with this threat.)
 Stage 1 ends when Melchis and the characters row a launch ashore.

 ***Stage 2.*** Melchis leads the characters into the jungle, aiming for the shore of the lake.
 This stage covers about 180 miles through the dense forest.
 Each day of the journey, roll once on the following table to determine what the characters encounter on their journey, if anything.